 And it was cold, at least in winter.
 Cabs had no heating, or defrosting.
 Drivers used to jam a piece of wood under the hood to keep it partly open so that heat from the engine would wash up over the windshield and keep it frost-free.
 After stopping for the night, the last chore was to drain the radiator so that it wouldn’t freeze and crack; of course, it had to be refilled in the morning.
 Black ice was a seasonal hazard.
 Drivers learned from experience to use their gears to descend a twisty downgrade instead of their brakes. (excerpts from “Life on the Road” pp. 101 – 104.)

-Best wishes for this year’s National Trucking Week to the industry – old hands who followed in the footsteps of men like Bert Wise, new recruits, and those of you still just watching those big heavy trucks with a considering gleam in your eye.
+Best wishes for National Trucking Week to the industry – old hands who followed in the footsteps of men like Bert Wise, new recruits, and those of you still just watching those big heavy trucks with a considering gleam in your eye.

 We hope to see you all soon on the road.

-BCTA is the recognised voice of the provincial motor carrier industry, representing 1,200 truck and motor coach fleets and over 250 suppliers to the industry.
+BCTA is the recognized voice of the provincial motor carrier industry, representing 1,200 truck and motor coach fleets and over 250 suppliers to the industry.
 BCTA members operate over 13,000 vehicles, employ 26,000 people, and generate over $2 billion in revenue annually in the province.